-- 49 transactions were processed, moving a total of 1,912 megalitres between accounts - the average consideration for the reporting period was \$367 per megalitre (\$343 per megalitre volume weighted) - the maximum consideration for temporary water was \$500 per megalitre (Figure 24).
+- 12 transactions were processed, moving a total of 539 megalitres between accounts - the average consideration for the reporting period was \$430 per megalitre (\$426 per megalitre volume weighted), an increase of 17% on the prior period and the highest under water sharing plan management conditions. - the maximum consideration for temporary water was \$500 per megalitre (Figure 25).

-9 For reference purposes a total of 894 megalitres regulated supply was traded from Qld to NSW, and 16,985 megalitres of non-regulated supply (equivalent to supplementary access).
+8 For reference purposes a total of zero megalitres regulated supply was traded from Qld to NSW, and zero megalitres of non-regulated supply (equivalent to supplementary access).
 Of the water traded, 1,186 megalitres was used.
 The usage forms no part of the accounting process against NSW access licences.
 A historical summary of these historical trade movements between NSW and QLD under the state of origin accounting principle is provided in Note 5

-Figure 24: NSW Border Rivers allocation assignments trade market statistics
+Figure 25: NSW Border Rivers allocation assignments trade market statistics